Jacques Lévy: Spatial justice and France

 His interest in France as a unique space has always been obvious in his work through urban issues.
 He then connected the latter with his analyses of political space.
 Since 1996 he has been the scientific advisor for the journal Pouvoirs locaux, and contributes to French society's debate on the organization and governance of its territories.
-Similarly, he has participated, as a researcher, in many of the projects and studies led by the French institution DATAR – which became CEGET (Commissariat général à l’égalité des territories – general Commission for equality of the Territories) in 2014.
+Similarly, he has participated, as a researcher, in many of the projects and studies led by the French institution DATAR – which became CGET (Commissariat général à l'Égalité des territoires – general Commission for equality of the Territories) in 2014.
 More recently, he has been reworking a problem originally launched in 19941 – that of spatial justice, dealing with the concept in general and applying it to France specifically.
 On this point his approach differs from Ed Soja's neo-structuralist one by proposing a view of spatial justice based on urbanity, inhabiting and the co-production of public goods.

 In 2013 he published Réinventer la France, which takes stock of the end of urbanization and stipulates the idea – already put forth by Pierre Veltz and Jean Viard – of an archipelago society, to be understood here as a series of urban areas that resemble one another more so than their hinterlands, and whose differences are internal to them, by gradients of urbanity.
 In this book, he shows that the gap between the reality of the French space and the map of political territories is not only archaic but also unjust.
 Hence, his reflection is on spatial justice that addresses territorial divisions, taxation, urban planning, and public health and education policies.
 He concludes that space and the issues surrounding it (urbanity, mobility, dwelling, etc.) should be addressed with a view to co-producing public goods with inhabitants.
 In the same spirit, he has participated in the debate on "territorial reform" initiated by the Government in 2014.